kevinrobertandrews/timer/README.md

 - Also, figure out how to properly model state.
 Right now we have each feature being able to hold a list of items that represent that feature.
 We've lost one of the early goals of this project to keep a single, large, ApplicationState object.
 I'm not sure how we'll hook that up, but I believe it could lead to far less coupling than what we're used to working with.

 - Find a good way to strongly type your state service.

+- Implements a Clients feature

+- Create a Bash script that can generate a feature folder real quick-like.